EIYARO-Project/core/README.md

 eiyarod node --simd.enable
 ```

-To enable this feature you will need to compile from the source code by yourself, and `make eiyarocd-simd`.
+To enable this feature you will need to compile from the source code by yourself, and `make eiyarod-simd`.

 What is more,